 How much writing remains to be done at this stage will vary with discipline but for all students it will mean working to a strict deadline.
-It is also a time when you need to give serious attention to life after your PhD.
+It is also a time when you need to give serious attention to life after your doctorate.

-PGR103 PGR104 Writing Up Your Thesis ● - In the Sciences - In the Arts, Humanities & Social Sciences

-PGR105 Preparing for the Viva
+PGR103 PGR104 Writing Up Your Thesis ● - In the Sciences - In the Arts, Humanities & Social Sciences PGR105 Preparing for the Viva PGR320 Succeeding at Teaching and Research Statements PGR283 Succeeding at Job Applications PGR295 Succeeding at LinkedIn and Social Networks PGR230 Inside or Beyond Academia: Should I Stay or Should I Go?
+PGR267 Inside Academia - PARTS 1 & 2/

-PGR238 Cover Letters & Personal Statements

-PGR283 CVs

-PGR295 The Unused Power of LinkedIn

-PGR230 Deciding What's Next: Staying In or Leaving Academia

-PGR267 Decoding the UK HE Career Landscape - PARTS 1 & 2